technopagan/rust-wp-cli-poster/README.md

 # rust-wp-cli-poster

-Finger practice: make a Rust CLI tool that can post short status messages to my WordPress for microblogging.
+Finger practice: make a Rust CLI tool in an afternoon that can post short status messages to my WordPress.

 ## Set it up